jacobdensford/jacobdensford.com/fell/playing-the-game.md

 ## Skills

-When you roll a test using a **skill** that you know, include your skill die.
+When you roll a test using your **skills**, include your skill die.
 If any of your skills overlap, roll with advantage.

 Whenever you roll a test to attempt a task that someone with your background would reasonably be good at, you may add it as an additional skill.
 You can know a number of skills equal to your INT.